htcondor/htcondor/docs/version-history/development-release-series-89.rst

   https://zenodo.org/record/3937438 for details.
   :jira:`92`

-- Improvments made to error messages when jobs go on hold due to timeouts transferring files via HTTP.
+- Improvements made to error messages when jobs go on hold due to timeouts transferring files via HTTP.
   :jira:`355`